Bad Faith Insurance Claims (Chapter 93A/176D)

 Often times, victims of bad faith insurance practices allow insurance companies to "take over" settlement negotiations under their policy.
 There is no question—insurance companies are designed to make a profit and are not looking out for your best interests.
 Insurance companies may rush you into accepting an inadequate settlement, far less than the available amount under the policy.
 They may also unfairly deny a claim outright, without performing a fair investigation.
 Consumers should not be mislead.
 Instead, trust the insurance claim experts at Bellotti Law Group, P.C. to get you all you deserve.
 We deal with insurance companies daily and know the tactics they employ.

 Improper dealings with an insurance company can severely limit your monetary compensation.
 Don't be left short, holding bills, lost wages, and without compensation for your damages, that should have been covered under your policy.
+Our personal injury attorneys have proven results, by having secured millions in compensation for their clients.
 Contact the Boston personal injury attorneys at Bellotti Law Group, P.C. today at 617-225-2100.
 You can also use our safe and secure contact form and we will respond promptly.